Armadale line: Metronet

-As part of Metronet, the Victoria Park-Canning Level Crossing Removal Project elevated the Armadale line along sections between Victoria Park and Beckenham.
-Five stations were rebuilt: Carlisle, Oats Street, Queens Park, Cannington and Beckenham, Welshpool station was permanently closed, and six level crossings were removed.
-Metronet is also oversaw the extension of the line south to Byford, which included elevating the line through Armadale to remove 3 level crossings and create a new elevated Armadale station.
-While these projects were completed, the PTA undertook the Rail Revitalisation Program, a maintenance project to upgrade 15 km of track between the Victoria Park and Byford projects.

 In February 2022, it was announced that an 18-month-long shutdown of the Armadale line would need to occur to construct the Victoria Park-Canning Level Crossing Removal and the Byford Rail Extension projects.
 This shutdown was initially planned to begin in early-2023, but was delayed in August 2022 to late-2023.
 The shutdown, which closed the line between Victoria Park and Armadale stations, commenced on 20 November 2023.
-Services reopened as far as Cannington in June 2025 with the opening of the Thornlie-Cockburn line.
-In July 2025, it was announced that the Byford extension and remainder of the line would open on 12 October 2025.
+Armadale line services reopened as far as Cannington in June 2025 with the opening of the Thornlie–Cockburn line which would also service the new Beckenham station.
+The remainder of the line past Beckenham, including the Byford Rail Extension, opened on 12 October 2025.

-The currently-budgeted cost for the Byford extension is $797 million, and the currently-budgeted cost for the Victoria Park-Canning Level Crossing Removal Project is $1.047 billion.

 Description

-The Armadale line uses narrow gauge track and has a maximum speed of 100 km/h.
+The Armadale line uses narrow gauge track and has a maximum speed of 130 km/h.
 Trains are powered by overhead line equipment which is powered by substations in Beckenham and East Perth.

 The Armadale line uses fixed block signalling.
 As part of Metronet's High Capacity Signalling Project, the Transperth rail network will be upgraded to moving block signalling using communications-based train control (CBTC).
 As of 2021, the CBTC system is planned to be implemented on the Armadale and Thornlie lines by June 2031.